PatrickF1/fzf.fish/README.md

 - a tool built on [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy)
 - a plugin that is more likely to attract future contributors because it is more maintainable
 - a plugin that will be more frequently updated by its author (Jethro no longer uses fish)
-- fzf integration for searching git log
+- functionality for searching git log
-- fzf integration for browsing shell variables
+- functionality for searching and previewing shell variables

 and you don't mind
 - having to integrate fzf with Tmux yourself, which is easy to do